 Yet every text, every phone call, every email, every knock on the door is someone asking you to get their priority done, not yours.

-But nobody ever cancels their meeting with me and tells me “Hey Carey, I just wanted to make sure you had enough time to prepare for Sunday and edit your next book.”
+But nobody ever cancels their meeting with me and tells me “Hey Carey, I just wanted to make sure you had enough time to prepare for the next podcast interview and edit your next book.”

 Instead, I get dozens (or often, hundreds) of emails every day asking me for something someone else wants.

 The principle: No one will ever ask you to complete your top priority.
 They will only ask you to complete theirs.

 Effective calendar control is the best way to manage this reality.No one will ever ask you to complete your top priority.
 They will only ask you to complete theirs.
 Click To Tweet